 There is no cure for RLS, but there are treatments that can help to ease the symptoms.
 Some simple lifestyle changes, such as exercising regularly and avoiding caffeine and alcohol, can be helpful.
-Medications, such as dopaminergic drugs and anticonvulsants may also be prescribed.
+Medications, such as dopaminergic drugs and anticonvulsants, may also be prescribed.
 In severe cases, surgery may be an option.

 How can restless leg syndrome (RLS) be prevented?

 There is no sure way to prevent RLS, but some things may help reduce your risk.
 These include maintaining a healthy weight, exercising regularly, and avoiding caffeine and alcohol.
-If you have RLS, be sure to take your medications as prescribed and talk to your doctor about any changes in your symptoms.
+If you have RLS, take your medications as prescribed and talk to your doctor about any changes in your symptoms.

 Symptoms of Restless Leg Syndrome